CharlesZ54/RockbandTools/README.md

   3. Songs must be copied to an external drive to be read by the Wii

-My goal in this project includes several functions:
+My application includes several functions:
-  1. It will edit files and file names in order to be read by the Wii's file system
+  1. It can edit files and file names in order to be read by the Wii's file system
-  2. It will check for duplicate songs
+  2. It can check for duplicate songs
-  3. It will automatically copy these files to an external USB device
+  3. It can copy these files to an external USB device
-  4. It will automatically convert filetypes to be read by the Wii
+  4. It can automatically convert filetypes to be read by the Wii
-  5. It will be able to list all songs installed and sort (by name, artist, track length, etc.)
+  5. It can list all songs installed and sort (by name, artist, track length, etc.)
-  6. It will have both a GUI and a CLI to achieve these functions (written either in PyQt or Tkinter)
+  6. It has both a GUI (written in Tkinter) and a CLI to achieve these functions

+This program was written and tested in Linux.
+It should work on MacOS due to their similarity, but I do not have access to a Mac for testing, so I am unable to verify.